gitsudhir/rust/aiedit/README.md

 3. Handle errors appropriately by returning `Result<T, String>`
 4. Register the function in the `invoke_handler` macro

+### Extending AI Features

+Add new AI features in `src-tauri/src/lib.rs`:

+1. Create a new function that uses the `reqwest` crate to call external APIs
+2. Handle API keys securely through environment variables
+3. Register the function in the `invoke_handler` macro
+4. Call the function from the frontend using `invoke()` from `@tauri-apps/api/core`

 ### Extending CLI Functionality

 Modify the CLI argument parsing in `src/routes/+page.svelte` to handle additional arguments or subcommands.

+### Troubleshooting AI Features

+If you encounter issues with AI features, here are common solutions:

+1. **"AI generation failed: Failed to extract generated text from response"**
+   - Check that your OpenAI API key is valid and has sufficient credits
+   - Verify the API key is properly set in environment variables
+   - Check your internet connection
+   - Look at the console logs for detailed error information

+2. **"OPENAI_API_KEY environment variable not set"**
+   - Ensure you've properly set the environment variable
+   - On Linux/macOS, reload your shell with `source ~/.bashrc` or `source ~/.zshrc`
+   - On Windows, restart your command prompt or IDE

+3. **Rate Limiting**
+   - If you see rate limit errors, wait a few minutes before trying again
+   - Consider upgrading your OpenAI plan for higher rate limits

+4. **Network Issues**
+   - Ensure you have internet connectivity
+   - Check if your firewall or proxy is blocking the request

+5. **Debugging**
+   - Open the developer console (Ctrl+Shift+I or Cmd+Option+I) to see detailed error logs
+   - The Rust backend prints debug information to the console when processing AI requests

 ## Troubleshooting